-- \checkmark the feature is available on both Salt and traditional clients - \mathbf{X} the feature is not available - ? the feature is under consideration, and may or may not be made available at a later date - Traditional the feature is supported only on traditional clients - Salt the feature is supported only on Salt clients.
+- \checkmark the feature is available on both Salt - \mathbf{X} the feature is not available - ? the feature is under consideration, and may or may not be made available at a later date

 Table 11.
 Supported Features on openEuler Operating Systems